CANADA

 Women’s role in peacekeeping

-Canada is a major founder and funder of the Elsie Initiative Fund for Uniformed Women in Peace Operations which aims to “support and incentivize efforts to increase the meaningful participation of uniformed women in United Nations peace operations”.
+Canada is a major founder and funder of the Elsie Initiative Fund for Uniformed Women in Peace Operations which aims to “support and incentivise efforts to increase the meaningful participation of uniformed women in United Nations peace operations”.

-Canada is also the first country to have a WPS Ambassador, Jacqueline O’Neill, who has developed a Strategic Framework for WPS.
+Canada is also the first country to have a WPS Ambassador, Jacqueline O’Neill, who has developed a strategic framework for WPS.
 This is a post that SecurityWomen has advocated for in the past, including calling on the UK to have such a post.

 References and Sources